Ancient Bohemian Legends: Libuše and Přemysl

 Libuše was a wise and just judge for several years.
 In her free time, she used to ride her white horse to a nearby village, where a young man called Přemysl lived.
 Then one day two men came to Libušin (Libuše's seat) with a dispute - they were in disagreement as to where one's lot ended and the other's began.

 Libuše judged them, but the loser was angry and exclaimed: "Why must we have a female judge?
 Every nation is ruled by a man - what a shame!
 Long hair means short reason!"

-She listened to their protests and send men to find her a suitable husband, saying, "Find yourself a duke and myself a husband, if you will.
+She listened to their protests and sent men to find her a suitable husband, saying, "Find yourself a duke and myself a husband, if you will.
 But beware, a man will be a stern ruler, harsh upon you, unlike I was.
 If you are unsure about what man to choose, take my white horse and go wherever it goes, until it stops in front of a man.
 You will know that it is the right man by these signs: he ploughs with two oxen, and he eats from an iron table.
 If you like, take horses, a robe, a cloak and shawls and go give that man a message from me and my people and bring a duke to yourselves and a husband to me."

-They did as told; the white horse went for three days, looking neither right nor left, not stopping for a graze, not letting itself to be disturbed by other horses playing in the pastures by the path.
+They did as told; the white horse went for three days, looking neither right nor left, not stopping for a graze, not letting itself be disturbed by other horses playing in the pastures by the path.
 Finally, it stopped in front of Přemysl, who was just ploughing his field with two oxen.
 To welcome the delegation, Přemysl turned his plough upside down and served some bread with salt on top of the iron part of it.
 Then they brought him back to Libuše, who married him with great joy and made him the first Duke.

 Later, during her life with Přemysl, it is said she had a long vision of the future capital Prague. "...I see a great city, the glory of which touches the stars."